gsaaad/run-buddy/README.md

 ## Contribution

 Made with ❤️ by George Saad
-CHANGE ADDED ON + GIThUB
+CHANGE ADDED ON + GIThUB!!